Community: Avoid the 100 DUI Task Force

 driving arrest.
 Act responsibly, designate a sober driver before the

 Super Bowl party begins and leave your car keys at home.”
+The Los Angeles County Avoid the 100 Coalition will be

 deploying special DUI Saturation Patrols in communities around the